shopware/docs/resources/guidelines/documentation-guidelines/01-general.md

 Adhere to the [Markdown cheat sheet](https://www.markdownguide.org/cheat-sheet/) while creating the document.

-Refer to [gitbook syntax](https://gitbook.gitbook.io/git-sync/) for features like hint block, emoji, API blocks, etc.
+Refer to [GitBook syntax](https://gitbook.gitbook.io/git-sync/) for features like hint block, emoji, API blocks, etc.

 Symbols in Markdown sometimes serve multi-purpose.
 For example, `*` or `-` can be used to create bulleted lists.
 However, follow a single pattern to maintain uniformity throughout.
 Further sections describe the usage of these patterns and let us comply with them.